JacksonMarkowski/Markowski_CSCI2270_FinalProject/README.md

 --How to Run--

 1. The following files need to be in the same directory.
 	- 2010_Batting.txt, 2011_Batting.txt, 2012_Batting.txt,
 	 2013_Batting.txt, 2014_Batting.txt, Driver.cpp, PlayerStats.cpp, PlayerStats.h

 2. Compile and run Driver.cpp

-3. The console should appear and display
+3. The console should appear and display the main menu

+4. Enter the number of one of the five options.

 	-----Main menu-----
 	1. Show Teams
 	2. Show Players on Team
 	3. Show Individual Player Stats
 	4. Compare Players
 	5. Quit

-4. Enter the number of one of the five options.

 (Option 1 - Show Teams): No other input needed, returns to the main menu